Library Cards and Library Materials

 I don't have a card.
 Can I still log on?

 Sure!
-Just let someone at the Information Services desk know, and we'll print you a guest pass.
+Just let someone at the Main Services desk know, and we'll print you a guest pass.

 Is there a limit to how long I can use the computer?

-You can use computers for up to three (3) hours a day.
+You can use computers for up to 30 minutes.

 Do you have public WiFi?

 We do!
 Choose Sawyer Free Library on your devices to log on.
 There is no password or limit to use our WiFi.

 At this time, we are unable to allow extended library visits.
 You may browse the collections and use the Express Computers but we're requesting you limit your library visit to 30 minutes in order to allow others to enter restricted areas.

 Can I work in the Teen Corner?

 The Teen Corner is currently open only for browsing the collection.
 Between the hours of 1:00pm and 5:00pm, the Mezzanine Floor will be available to students for quiet study.